rusbomber/VictoriaLogs/docs/victorialogs/security-and-lb.md

 This document describes how to configure and use vmauth and VictoriaLogs components in the context of load balancing, access protection and log visibility management.

-To configure secure communication between components in cluster mode of VictoriaLogs, follow [this documentation](https://docs.victoriametrics.com/victorialogs/cluster/#security).
+To configure secure communication between components in VictoriaLogs cluster mode, follow [this documentation](https://docs.victoriametrics.com/victorialogs/cluster/#security).

 [vmauth](https://docs.victoriametrics.com/victoriametrics/vmauth/) is an HTTP proxy that provides the following features:
 - Load balancing across configured HTTP backends.